 Once you complete your bachelor's degree, you will enroll in ODU's Master of Science in Physician Assistant Studies Program.
-Our program was the first PA Studies program in central Ohio and our graduates boast a 98% first-time pass rate on the PANCE exam and 100% employment rate.
+Our program was the first PA Studies program in central Ohio and our graduates boast a 100% pass rate on the PANCE exam.

 A select number of qualified high school seniors are chosen for early admission to

 our Master of Science in Physician Assistant Studies Program.
 They can earn their

 undergraduate and graduate degrees in just six years.

 Applicants to ODU's Physician Assistant (PA) Early Assurance Program must complete both an application for admission to ODU as well an application to the PA Early Assurance Program.

 For Fall 2024 entrance, all applications materials (the ODU application and PA Early

 Assurance application) must be complete and submitted by:

 Note that letters of recommendation may take several weeks to obtain from letter writers; please plan accordingly.

 - You must also apply and be admitted to Ohio Dominican University through general admission to be considered for the program.
 We encourage you to apply to ODU and submit your required academic documents (e.g., high school transcript, ACT/SAT scores, post-secondary transcripts) early to meet the Nov.
 1, 2023 priority deadline (final deadline: Feb.
 15, 2024).